hikeventures/hikeventures.github.io/_posts/performance/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 Update 10.08.2017: Suunto announced the Suunto Spartan Trainer Wrist HR - similar features as the more expensive models but in a slimmer design.

+Update 4.4.2018: Suunto has released the Suunto 3 Fitness watch.
 <br>

 Need some more inspirations on how to use the Suunto Ambit or Suunto Traverse watch?
 Here is a [trip report](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) from the Swedish mountains where I was wearing the old Suunto Ambit3 on a packrafting trip.